The National Master Agreement (NMA) covers U.S. members, and addresses topics such as wages, healthcare coverage and pension.

 MEMBERSHIP REVIEW Once a tentative agreement is reached, the union presents the agreement to its eligible members for review and voting.
 Each eligible member is able to vote on the NMA and the supplements and/or riders covering their employment.

 RATIFICATION After the handshake, the new NMA is ratified through a majority vote by eligible represented employees: 50% plus one of the votes cast must be yes.
+The Teamsters ratified the new National Master Agreement on August 22, 2023.

 NEW CONTRACT All agreements – the NMA, supplements and riders – must be ratified before any of them can be implemented